Graded decomposition numbers of Ariki-Koike algebras for blocks of small weight: Preliminaries

 Before continuing with this proof, the reader might like to examine Example~\ref{IndEx} below.

 We first investigate which abacus configurations can occur as a result of this induction sequence.
 Consider

-With the restrictions on the abacus configuration for $\bsig$, the abacus configurations that occur in this sum are those that can be obtained by choosing $k \Delta$ beads each of which lies on runner $j_1$ of some abacus and moving each of them forward $e-j_1$ positions to an empty position on runner 0.
-Now let $\btau$ be such a configuration, where $\delta_s$ such beads have been moved on abacus $s$, for $1 \leq s \leq r$, and consider
+With the restrictions on $\Ab(\bsig)$, the abacus configurations that occur in this sum are those that can be obtained by choosing $k \Delta$ beads each of which lies on runner $j_1$ of some abacus and moving each of them forward $e-j_1$ positions to an empty position on runner 0.
+Now suppose we have such a configuration, $\Ab(\btau)$ say, where $\delta_s$ such beads have been moved on abacus $s$, for $1 \leq s \leq r$, and consider